 You may find examples of some success stories of my work with children here.

 As part of my work with children, I offer parenting consultation to parents and guardians raising children.
 I have found this to be an important part of the process of healing for children.
 I am happy to work with a parent whether or not I work with the child/children in concern.

 Being a parent myself, I have much appreciation for the joys and trials of parenthood.
 Parenting is truly the most difficult job in the world and yet easily the most rewarding when we see our children thrive.
 It is very common and understandable to feel the need for support when parenting gets challenging.
 I approach parenting support work by offering a nonjudgmental and empathic listening ear to fully appreciate parents' strengths and struggles in raising their children.
 I honor and leverage these strengths to offer concrete suggestions for further strengthening the parenting relationship and family unit.
-I am also trained in a parenting approach called 'Child-Parent Relationship Therapy' (CPRT), which is a 10 week curriculum that allows parents to rebuild their connection with their child through play.
+I am a certified Hand-in-Hand Parenting Instructor and practice this model personally in my own life, and feel so grateful to be able to work with parents like you, through this lens.
+I am also trained in a filial play therapy model called 'Child-Parent Relationship Therapy' (CPRT), which is a 10 week curriculum that allows parents to rebuild their connection with their child through play.

 It is very gratifying for me to support parents in creating the changes they wish to see in their relationship with their children.
 A healthy, thriving family reflects healthy, thriving children.

 Thank you for doing all that you do for your children, relentlessly.